Focal Modulation Networks

-where the context features are aggregated using $\mathcal{M}_2$ first, then the query interacts with the aggregated feature using $\mathcal{T}_2$ to fuse the contexts to form $\yv_i$.
-Comparing \eqref{Eq:visual_modulation} with \eqref{Eq:late_agg}, we see that $(i)$ the context aggregation of focal modulation $\mathcal{M}_2$ amortizes the computation of contexts via a shared operator (\textit{e.g.}, depth-wise convolution), while $\mathcal{M}_1$ in SA is more computationally expensive as it requires summing over non-shareable attention scores for different queries; $(ii)$ the interaction $\mathcal{T}_2$ is a lightweight operator between a token and its context, while $\mathcal{T}_1$ involves computing token-to-token attention scores, which has quadratic complexity.
-Fig.~\ref{fig:model}(a) and (b) show the architectures of SA and focal modulation, respectively.
+where the context features are first aggregated using $\mathcal{M}_2$ at each location $i$, then the query interacts with the aggregated feature based on $\mathcal{T}_2$ to form $\yv_i$.

+Comparing Eq.~\eqref{Eq:late_agg} and Eq.~\eqref{Eq:visual_modulation}, we see that $(i)$ the context aggregation of Focal Modulation $\mathcal{M}_2$ amortizes the computation of contexts via a shared operator (\textit{e.g.}, depth-wise convolution), while $\mathcal{M}_1$ in SA is more computationally expensive as it requires summing over non-shareable attention scores for different queries; $(ii)$ the interaction $\mathcal{T}_2$ is a lightweight operator between a token and its context, while $\mathcal{T}_1$ involves computing token-to-token attention scores, which has quadratic complexity.